boardgameio/boardgame.io/docs/tutorial.md

 export default App;
 ```

-!> The move function must be pure, meaning that it must be
-a repeatable calculation of state without any side effects.

 !> The move function can receive any number of additional
 arguments that are passed to it from the call-site.